jeipollack/SlackGlossaryBot/README.md

 **CSV Format**

-Glossary data in CSV format should be organized with two columns: "Term" and "Description".
+Glossary data in CSV format should be organized with two columns.
+The first column should contain the acronyms or terms and the second column should contain the definition.
 Each row represents a unique entry in the glossary, with the term and its corresponding description listed in separate columns.

 Example:
 ```